DLA Strategic Plan Home

 Download the Industry Engagement Plan PDF

-About DLA | Industry Engagement Focus Areas | Working With DLA
+About DLA | Focus Areas | Programs | Working With DLA | Contacts

 As DLA’s senior official responsible for industry engagement, I believe it is essential for DLA to articulate and communicate how we will approach engagement with suppliers (of both products and services) via a specific strategy.
 The five Focus Areas laid out in the following pages set forth the agency’s plans, priorities and expectations related to industry engagement from the DLA enterprise perspective.

-- DLA Component Acquisition Executive Matthew R. Beebe
+DLA Component Acquisition Executive

 DLA accomplishes its mission with the dedicated men and women of its major subordinate commands.
 Four of these MSCs acquire and provide supplies and services: DLA Troop Support, DLA Land and Maritime, DLA Aviation and DLA Energy.
-These MSCs operate across multiple supply chains and are directly responsible for meeting the services’ needs by contracting and delivering high-volume, commercially available items such as food, textiles, fuel, medical supplies and equipment, construction material, industrial hardware, personal demand items, repair parts and major end items.
+These MSCs operate across multiple supply chains and are directly responsible for meeting the services’ needs by contracting and delivering high-volume, commercially available items such as food, textiles, fuel, medical supplies and equipment, construction material, consumable hardware, personal demand items, repair parts and major end items.
 In addition, DLA Distribution provides worldwide storage and distribution services, while DLA Disposition Services partners with industry for the DoD’s disposal of hazardous waste and via public sales for surplus or excess material.

 The five Focus Areas laid out here set forth the agency’s plans, priorities and expectations related to Industry Engagement from the DLA enterprise perspective.